gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release facilitates adding source sets (subtypes of `LanguageSourceSet`) to arbitrary locations in the model space.
 A `LanguageSourceSet` can be attached to any @Managed type as a property, or used for the elements of a ModelSet or ModelMap, or as a top level model element in it's own right.

+### Support for external dependencies in the 'jvm-components' plugin

+It is now possible to reference external dependencies when building a `JvmLibrary` using the `jvm-component` plugin.

+TODO: Expand this and provide a DSL example.

 ## Promoted features